Mathematical Derivation Graphs: A Relation Extraction Task in STEM Manuscripts: Introduction

-In this paper, we explore multiple algorithmic methods to extract derivation graphs in STEM manuscripts.
-Our contributions are threefold: \textit{(i) we have constructed a dataset of real-world arXiv documents containing lengthy, multi-step derivations and hand-labeled their corresponding derivation graphs, (ii) we explore multiple algorithmic methods for automatically extracting these derivation graphs, measuring their efficacy, (iii) we demonstrate that modern large language models (LLMs) are no better at modeling mathematical manuscripts as derivation graphs than brute-force analytical methods.} These findings suggest that modern LLMs still struggle in parsing and comprehending mathematical texts, emphasizing the need for more math-based datasets and tasks such as the one proposed in this manuscript.
+The authors' contributions are twofold: \textit{(i) the authors have constructed a new hand-annotated Mathematical Derivation Graphs Dataset (MDGD) of real-world arXiv documents containing lengthy, multi-step derivations and their corresponding derivation graphs, (ii) the authors explore multiple analytical and machine learning methods for automatically extracting these derivation graphs and measuring their efficacy}.
+Extraction techniques that the authors explore include rule-based baselines that leverage provided document information and modern large language models, which are prompted for the task.
+Performance is measured at the edge-level, using metrics such as precision, recall, and $F_1$ \citep{chinchor-1998-overview} for predicted dependency edges and relationships, and the authors analyze shortcomings qualitatively.

+Modern large reasoning models increasingly depend on explicit step-by-step (chain-of-thought) decompositions to solve complex symbolic and mathematical problems \citep{chen2023programthoughtspromptingdisentangling}, yet existing training data rarely exposes the inter-equation dependencies needed to supervise such reasoning.
+Models typically learn these steps through distillations from larger models on datasets that often lack these step-by-step instructions \citep{zhu2024keypointdrivenmathematicalreasoningdistillation}.
+Derivation graphs explicitly provide this missing structure in an organized manner, showing how equations relate to one another and offering higher-quality supervision for training models to generate correct stepwise solutions.
+Our task addresses this critical gap by offering the fine-grained, derivation-level information needed to train and evaluate more capable mathematical AI systems.

+Additionally, derivation graph extraction can be very helpful to STEM researchers by summarizing math-heavy texts and augmenting scientific research models \citep{Wang_2025, lala2023paperqaretrievalaugmentedgenerativeagent}.

+The authors' comprehensive testing finds that both analytical and machine learning models (including LLMs) achieve mostly $\sim32\%-52\%$ $F_1$ scores for extracting derivation graphs from articles, revealing that the recent advances in NLP have not made significant inroads in comprehending mathematical texts compared to simpler analytic models.
+Motivated by error analyses, the authors propose and test targeted fixes, including edge-limit constraints, refined prompt engineering, hybrid analytic-LLM pipelines, few-shot prompting, and model fine-tuning.
+These refinements yield $F_1$ scores that slightly improve on the performance of base models, highlighting that more work needs to be done in this space with machine models for better mathematical relation extraction.
+The authors' findings highlight that while current approaches offer a solid foundation for extracting mathematical information and constructing a corresponding derivation graph, further research is necessary to improve accuracy and depth in this area.